Are you dealing with premature ejaculation? Well, you are not alone.

 And, it's treatable!
-In fact, you can seek treatment from Pilot's doctors online and have medication delivered to your home discreetly.
+In fact, you can seek treatment from Pilot's practitioner's online and have medication delivered to your home discreetly.

-Simply complete Pilot's online assessment and our Australian doctors will create a personalised premature ejaculation treatment plan for you that could include an oral medication as well as non-medical tools and resources.
+Simply complete Pilot's online assessment and our Australian practitioners will create a personalised premature ejaculation treatment plan for you that could include an oral medication as well as non-medical tools and resources.

-All of the consultations with our doctors are text-based so you don't have to worry about any face-to-face conversations with your doctor, should that be a cause of concern.
+All of the consultations with our practitioners are online so you don't have to worry about any face-to-face conversations with your doctor, should that be a cause of concern.

 How is premature ejaculation diagnosed?